QuarkNerd/blog/garora/_posts/2023-06-26-noJS-2-stochastic-boogaloo.md

 --- TEST FIREFOX TODO, and think about shape of aduio control
 author: garora
-title: NoJS 2':' Random Boogaloo - Making a game with 'randomness' using pure HTML and CSS
+title: NoJS 2':' Stochastic Boogaloo - Making a game with 'randomness' using pure HTML and CSS
 categories:
   - Tech
 layout: default_post